rahulp-logicrays/testdocs/docs/User_Guide/call-for-price.rst

         * **Email Template For Admin**: Select the admin template for mail.
         * **Email Template Status Update**: Select the status update template for the customer.
         * **Customer Groups**: To enable this functionality, select a customer group.
 You can also select multiple customers.
 If you check the ``Use System Value`` box, the default value will be used.
-        * **Show on Specific Date Range**: If set to yes, the "Call For Price buttons will only be available in the front-end during a particular date range.
+        * **Show on Specific Date Range**: If set to yes, the ``Call for Price`` buttons will only be available in the front-end during a particular date range.
 If No is selected, the functionality will always be available.

 .. note::
     Now save the configuration and cache flush.